 At this point, you’ve probably started to wonder how you can protect yourself from all these RF waves, right?
 Of course, you could just chuck the thing out the window and live in a cave, but that’s not a good solution to anything.
 Let’s take a look at some daily practices that will make your tablet use safer.

-- When you’re not using it, take the extra second to turn it fully off.
-(Here’s a guide to turning wifi off on all your devices.)
+• When you’re not using it, take the extra second to turn it fully off.
+(Here’s an article on step by step walkthrough of disconnecting wifi.)

-- If a child needs to speak on the tablet- say, if grandma is calling — use it on speaker mode.
+• If a child needs to speak on the tablet- say, if grandma is calling — use it on speaker mode.
 Children’s little bodies absorb radiation faster than adults.
-(Check out Is iPhone Radiation Harmful to Babies?)
+(Check out if iPhone Radiation Harmful to Babies)

 Conclusion: Infrequent, intelligent tablet use is critical